Less Is More: The Strategic Advantage at Speed Dating

 When you stay too long in the mingle portion — especially in a group — you risk collapsing that projection.
 The fantasy becomes reality too quickly.
 And reality, prematurely revealed, is rarely as compelling as possibility.

-In early dating, power comes from optionality, emotional control, and the ability to walk away without chasing.
+In early dating, power comes from having options. emotional control, and the ability to walk away without chasing.

 When you linger nervously, you signal uncertainty.